-Streptococci symptoms, shape, types, diagnosis & pathogenesis of rheumatic fever
+Streptococci symptoms, shape, types, diagnosis and pathogenesis of rheumatic fever

 The streptococci are Gram-positive spherical bacteria that characteristically form pairs or chains during growth, They are differentiated from Staphylococci by being catalase-negative, They are widely distributed in nature, Some are members of the normal human flora, and others are associated with important human diseases.